-Adding a Butcher Block Top to Your Bar Cart
+Step Three: Add a Butcher Block Top to Your Bar Cart

 Once you’ve sourced, cleaned, painted, and modified your serving cart base the way that you want it, it’s time to consider the butcher block to top it.
-A butcher block top would allow you to slice lemons, limes, or any other beverage necessity directly on the cart.
-At The Hardwood Lumber Company, we have a variety of wood species that we can cut to perfectly fit your cart base.

 With your butcher block outdoor bar cart built, you’re ready for guests whether it’s campfire season or backyard barbecue and bags season.
 You’ll be able to slice limes, lemons, chop mint or anything else you need directly on your bar cart while storing bottles below.